-The studies below explore the wide-reaching, long-term impact of infant feeding choices, particularly the huge benefits that breastfeeding brings to physical and emotional well-being, as well as the dangers of failing to support breastfeeding.
+The studies below explore the wide-reaching and long-term impact of infant feeding choices, with particular focus on the huge benefits that breastfeeding brings to physical and emotional wellbeing, as well as the dangers of failing to support breastfeeding.

 Smith, H, et al (2016) Early additional food and fluids for healthy breastfed full-term infants.
 Cochrane Database of Systematic Reviews 2016, Issue 8.
 Art.
 No.: CD006462.
 DOI: 10.1002/14651858.CD006462.pub4

 - Suboptimal breastfeeding in the United States: Maternal and pediatric health outcomes and costs

 - Special issue on the impact of breastfeeding

 - Long-term consequences of breastfeeding on cholesterol, obesity, systolic blood pressure and type 2 diabetes

 Horta, B.L. et al (2015).
 Long-term consequences of breastfeeding on cholesterol, obesity, systolic blood pressure and type 2 diabetes: a systematic review and meta-analysis.
 Acta Paediatrica, Special Issue: Impact of Breastfeeding on Maternal and Child Health.
 Volume 104, Issue Supplement S467, pages 30-37.

 - Breastfeeding and reduced hospital admissions

 The Lancet: Increasing breastfeeding worldwide could prevent over 800,000 child deaths every year